rafi/vim-config/README.md

 [easymotion/vim-easymotion] | Vim motions on speed
-[chemzqm/vim-easygit] | Git wrapper focus on simplity and usability [majutsushi/tagbar] | Displays tags in a window, ordered by scope [beloglazov/vim-online-thesaurus] | Look up words in an online thesaurus
+[chemzqm/vim-easygit] | Git wrapper focus on simplity and usability [majutsushi/tagbar] | Displays tags in a window, ordered by scope [liuchengxu/vista.vim] | Viewer & Finder for LSP symbols and tags in Vim [beloglazov/vim-online-thesaurus] | Look up words in an online thesaurus

 ### Interface